-Pennsylvanians have been able to purchase lottery games at retailers throughout the state for over four decades, but they will soon have the ability to do so from the comfort of their own homes as well.
+Pennsylvanians have been able to purchase lottery games at retailers throughout the state for over four decades, but they now have the ability to do so from the comfort of their own homes as well.

 Last fall, lawmakers passed a landmark gambling package which, apart from legalizing online casinos and a spate of satellite gambling venues, also permits the state to offer lottery games via the Internet.
 The bill makes PA the sixth, and most populous, US state to pass iLotto legislation to date.

-In this comprehensive guide we delve into what patrons can expect from PA’s forthcoming iLotto products, putting a special focus on the registration process, welcome bonuses, and games, along with providing the answers to some common questions.
+In this comprehensive guide we delve into what patrons can expect from PA’s iLottery products, putting a special focus on the registration process, welcome bonuses, and games, along with providing the answers to some common questions.

-We expect the Keystone State online lottery to take a page from online casinos and offer lucrative promotions and bonus incentives for both new and returning players.
-These types of sweeteners will be especially critical for attracting customers in a new market like PA, where many won’t even know that the option to play iLotto exists.
+The Keystone State online lottery has taken a page from online casinos in offering new players a generous no-deposit offer with PA Lottery Bonus Code.
+This type of sweetener is especially critical for attracting customers in a new market like PA, where many won’t even know that the option to play iLotto exists.

 Who can play PA iLottery?